Want to enjoy your favorite treats through the holidays without gaining extra pounds and harming your health? Here’s my secret: ease back on sugar!

 - Pies.
 Instead of a slice of apple pie (411 calories – 1/8 of a 9-inch pie), go for a slice of pumpkin pie (316 calories – 1/8 of a 9-inch pie).
 You save 95 calories (much more if you skip the whipped cream and/or ice cream).
 For a healthy recipe, try my low sugar Sublime Pumpkin Pie (194 calories) for an even greater calorie (and health) savings, found in my book The Healing Kitchen.

 - Beverages.
 Rather than drink high-calorie eggnog, fancy coffee drinks, or sugary cocktails, stick with seltzer-based drinks, natural fruit juice (and water it down), water with lemon or orange wedge, or herbal teas.
-If given the choice of eggnog (344 calories in one cup) or champagne (78 calories in a 4-ounce serving), take the champagne and save 266 calories.
-Most eggnogs are also full of high fructose corn syrup – a big health no-no. If you just cannot live without eggnog during the holidays, try mixing it with organic milk – 1 part eggnog to 4 or 5 parts milk.
+Most eggnogs are full of high fructose corn syrup – a big health no-no. If you just cannot live without eggnog during the holidays, try mixing it with organic milk – 1 part eggnog to 4 or 5 parts milk.
 You’ll limit your sugar intake while balancing it with protein from the milk.
+Better yet, make your own heart healthy eggnog from scratch.

 If drinking an alcohol beverage, have a glass of water with it, then stick with water or switch to a seltzer-based drink – I generally recommend women limit their alcohol intake to 1 drink per day; men up to 2 drinks.
 Water is filling too, so when it comes time for dinner you may not feel as hungry and will likely eat less.
 Curbing alcohol consumption can also help prevent you from overeating.